dcdpr/did-btc1/chapters/Beacons.md

 Validate the normalized map and the unsigned Beacon signal:

-1. Validate that `normalizedMap` contains each DID previously sent and that the value associated with each DID is either the hash previously sent or the hash of the payload previously sent.
+1. Validate that `normalizedMap` contains each DID previously sent and that the value associated with each DID is either the hash previously sent or the hash of the data previously sent.
 1. Set `hashBytes` to the result of passing the JSON representation of `normalizedMap` to the [JSON Canonicalization and Hash] algorithm.
 1. Validate that `unsignedSpendTx` is spending from the correct Bitcoin address.
 1. Validate that the last transaction output of `unsignedSpendTx` is `[OP_RETURN, OP_PUSHBYTES32, <hashBytes>]`.